-Mystic Focus: A sorcerer requires a focus, as do all arcanists.
+Mystic Focus: A sorcerer requires a mystic focus (as do all arcanists), via which he mentally concentrates and redirects the energy of his spells.
 Unlike the Wizard, who specifically requires a staff, or the Wild Mage who requires a spell sphere, the Sorcerer may use a variety of objects, so long as he properly prepares them and attunes them to his spell chains and elements.